Gender Inequality and Internal Conflict

 - United Nations General Assembly.
 (2015, October 21).
 Transforming our world: The 2030 Agenda for Sustainable Development.
 A/RES/10/1.

 - Urdal, H. (2008).
 Population, resources, and political violence: A subnational study of India, 1956–2002.
 Journal of Conflict Resolution, 52, 590–617.

 - Webster, K., Chen, C., & Beardsley, K. (2019).
 Conflict, peace, and the evolution of women’s empowerment.
 International Organization, 73(2), 255–289.

 1. The terms civil war, civil conflict, internal conflict, and intrastate armed conflict are used interchangeably, referring to a violent conflict over government power and/or territory involving the government of a state and one or multiple armed opposition groups.

-4. The entire field is not reviewed; instead, the focus is on key publications which are considered as driving the research debate forward.
-Along with studies that analyze the link between gender inequality and the onset of internal armed conflict, a few references that focus on armed conflict more broadly (including interstate conflict and postconflict peacebuilding) are also included, as the theoretical explanations appear to be similar.
+4. The entire field is not reviewed; instead, the focus is on key publications that are considered to drive the research debate forward.
+Along with studies that analyze the link between gender inequality and the onset of internal armed conflict, a few references are included that focus on armed conflict more broadly (including interstate conflict and postconflict peacebuilding), as the theoretical explanations appear to be similar.
 For an overview, see Bjarnegård et al. (2015).

-7. Another aspect of economic gender equality which has not been used in research on civil war so far is the right to own property or the distribution of ownership of material resources.
-This aspect of equality is now target under the fifth goal of the 2030 Agenda for Sustainable Development, which says that states should “undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property, financial services, inheritance and natural resources, in accordance with national laws” (p.
+7. Another aspect of economic gender equality, which has not been used in research on civil war so far, is the right to own property or the distribution of ownership of material resources.
+This aspect of equality is now targeted under the fifth goal of the 2030 Agenda for Sustainable Development, which says that states should “undertake reforms to give women equal rights to economic resources, as well as access to ownership and control over land and other forms of property, financial services, inheritance and natural resources, in accordance with national laws” (p.
 20).